How to Ask for Help at Work

 There is a common misconception that asking for help is a sign of weakness.
 However, if you shift your mindset, you can see asking for help as a sign of strength.
 When President Obama spoke to students in 2009 he said, “Don’t be afraid to ask questions.
 Don’t be afraid to ask for help when you need it.
 I do that every day.
 Asking for help isn’t a sign of weakness, it’s a sign of strength.
 It shows you have the courage to admit when you don’t know something, and to learn something new.”
-Because I don’t have President Obama on speed dial, I turned to some successful women to find out the best way to ask for help and how it can advance your career.
+Because I don’t have President Obama on speed dial, I turned to some successful women to find out how to ask for help at work, and how it can help your career.

 According to a recent Gallup study, people who use their strengths every day are six times more likely to be engaged on the job, leading to a positive impact on performance, productivity, and profitability.
 Tallia Deljou, co-founder and president of the career advice and lifestyle site, Mavenly and Co., explains that knowledge of your strengths and weaknesses can serve as a guide for when to ask for help.
 “By being self-aware and knowing your own strengths, you can more easily turn to people to get things done that aren’t your natural strengths.
 In this way, it’s to your personal benefit to delegate or seek out support to get things done efficiently and effectively,” she notes.